forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 Don't just take our word for it.
 Hugo user @darinpope managed to get Hugo to generate 600k pages in under 5 minutes, and Dan Hersam illustrates the speed of Hugo on video.

 Depending on the size and scale of your website, the performance gains offered by Hugo may offer a serious advantage.

+## What's your experience?

+Do you run a Jekyll or Hugo site?
+Share your build-times on our Hacker News Post.

+---

 **Next week,** we’ll compare the usability and features of Hugo and Jekyll to help you decide which static site generator is right for you.